awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-secretsmanager-rotationschedule.md

 Configures rotation for a secret\.
 You must already configure the secret with the details of the database or service\.
 If you define both the secret and the database or service in an AWS CloudFormation template, then define the [AWS::SecretsManager::SecretTargetAttachment](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-secretsmanager-secrettargetattachment.html) resource to populate the secret with the connection details of the database or service before you attempt to configure rotation\.

-**Important**
-When you configure rotation for a secret, AWS CloudFormation automatically rotates the secret one time\.

 ## Syntax<a name="aws-resource-secretsmanager-rotationschedule-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: